3 Common Tree Insects Wichita Homeowners Should Watch For

 The term “scale insects” does not describe a single species but thousands of closely related species.
 We divide scale insects into two broad categories:

 - Soft Scales: Soft scales are the larger of the two and have a more rounded appearance.
-They have a waxy covering that is a part of their body and produce honeydew as they feed on your tree.
+They have a waxy covering that is a part of their body, and they produce honeydew as they feed on your tree.

 - Armored Scales: Armored scales develop a protective shelter that is not attached to their body.
 The shelter protects eggs and nymphs from the environment and predators.
 Armored scales do not leave honeydew behind.